 It is known as the "King of the Kizbühel Alps", even though it is not actually the highest peak in the range: the Großer Rettenstein (2,366 metres).
 It is, however, truly majestic with its rocky peak and fabulous views from the top.
-Those who want to enjoy the view themselves can embark on a bike & hike adventure.
+Those who want to enjoy the view for themselves can embark on a bike & hike adventure.
 The bike section leads through the Unterer Grund and a shady forest to the Schöntalalm hut.
-From there, swap the biking shoes for the hiking boots for the final push up onto the Großer Rettenstein.
+From there, swap the biking shoes for the hiking boots for the final push up onto the summit of the Großer Rettenstein.
 The last section contains a bit of easy climbing.

 Bike & Hike Adventure

 Großer Rettenstein (2,366 metres)

 - Wheelchair-accessible Hiking Route